aibasel/downward/BUILD.md

 During the installation of Visual Studio, the C++ compiler is not installed by default, but the IDE will prompt you to install it when you create a new C++ project.

-### Linear-Programming configurations
+### Linear-Programming configurations (optional)

-[good in principle]

-Some configurations require an LP solver to work.
-The planner will compile fine if there is no LP installed on the system, but trying to use the features that require an LP solver will generate an error message explaining what is missing.
-See [[LPBuildInstructions]] for instructions on how to set up an LP solver and tell Fast Downward about it.
+Some planner configurations depend on an LP solver.

 ### Validating the computed plans